Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There are two forms of continue expressions:

-- A simple continue expression, specified using the `continue` keyword, which continue-jumps to the innermost loop statement in the current scope;
+- A simple continue expression, specified using the non-labeled `continue` keyword, which continue-jumps to the innermost [loop statement][Loop statements] in the current scope;
 - A labeled continue expression, denoted `continue@Loop`, where `Loop` is a label of a labeled loop statement `L`, which continue-jumps to the loop `L`.

-If a continue expression is used in the context of a lambda literal which refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.
+If a continue expression is used in the context of a [function literal][Function literals] which refers to any loop scope outside this function literal (i.e., such continue-jump would cross the function boundary), it is disallowed and should result in a compile-time error.

+> Note: such cross-boundary continue expressions are also called "non-local".

+Since Kotlin 1.9, it is allowed to use a non-local continue expression inside an [inlined][Inlining] function literal.

 #### Break expressions